Logo

 Individuals

-• When trades produce profits, the gain is chargeable under CGT rules.
+• Where trades generate profits, the gain is generally chargeable under CGT rules.

 • Single or aggregated crypto transactions that exceed ₦5,000,000 must be reported as required.

-• An annual exemption of ₦10,000 may reduce your total gains subject to CGT.
+• An annual exemption of ₦10,000 may reduce your CGT exposure, subject to the applicable conditions.

-• Losses from disposals within the same year can reduce taxable gains, subject to the rules.
+• Losses from disposals in the same year may reduce taxable gains, depending on the rules.

 Cryptocurrency Businesses and VASPs